Part Three: Would You Have Asked William Thornton to Design Your House?

 In 1800 Mrs. Thornton wrote in her diary (p.
 102):

 Ridout doesn't mention Thornton's lots in Square 171; he takes the diary entries describing Thornton's making house plans as proof he designed the Octagon.
 Ridout writes: "If Mrs. Thornton's detailed diary for the year 1800 is any indication, Thornton would have been pleased to respond to the opportunity to produce a design for Tayloe, fitting it into quiet afternoons and evenings between his work routine as a commissioner."
-So Ridout suggests that sometime prior to May 1799 when construction began, the builder Lovering received Thornton's third floor plan and never returned it to Thornton.
+So Ridout suggests that sometime prior to May 1799 when construction began, the builder Lovering received the third version of Thornton's floor plan and never returned it to Thornton.
 Mrs. Thornton didn't keep a diary in 1798 or 1799, so no details can be found that way.

 Mrs. Thornton's diary is essential reading for anyone interested in Washington life and society in 1800.
 The former Anna Maria Brodeau was 25 years old when she wrote it and had been married for ten years to "Dr. T" as she often called him in the diary.
 She was educated in her mother's Philadelphia finishing school, well read and literate in French.
 Thornton met Anna and her mother through his friendship with Dr. Benjamin Rush.
 After their marriage, Anna and her mother spent two years with Thornton at the Tortola plantation where he was born and which was a major source of his wealth.
 It was there that Thornton learned of the Capitol design contest and began preparing his entry.
 They returned to Philadelphia in 1793.
 In some brief notes on her life, Anna seemed disappointed that, rather than staying in the city and starting a medical practice, her husband moved to a farm and indulged his passion for horses.
 He applied to teach medicine at the University of Pennsylvania but didn't get the job.
 After President Washington appointed him to the Board of Commissioners, Thornton, Anna and Mrs. Brodeau moved to Georgetown.
 They rented a house on Bridge Street and also bought a farm in Maryland where he bred horses.
-In February 1797 they moved from Georgetown to the City of Washington renting a house on F Street.
+In December 1796 they began moving from Georgetown to the City of Washington renting a house at 1331 F Street NW.

 E Street NW in 1817